-Best Firewalls for Small Businesses, 2019 Review
+Best Firewalls for Small Businesses 2022 Review

-It makes sense that cybercriminals would go after businesses—after all, businesses see more traffic, collect tons of user data, and handle payment info.
+If you have more time: It makes sense that cybercriminals would go after businesses—after all, businesses see more traffic, collect tons of user data, and handle payment info.
 But it also means going without cybersecurity for your business is just not an option.

 We’ve done the dirty work and researched the top firewall options on the market to see which providers offer the best anti-malware software, intrusion protection, and even point-to-point tunneling protocol (more on that later).

 Here are our top choices for businesses looking to protect their internal networks and sensitive data from online threats.

 - : Best overall firewall for small businesses